 What is “mandatory insurance”?
 What is “two-way” insurance?
 And what should you do if you can’t get insurance?

 All Quebecers are insured by the public insurance plan managed by a government agency called the Société de l’assurance automobile du Québec (SAAQ or licence bureau).
-The plan covers all residents of Quebec, whether they have a driver’s licence.
+The plan covers all residents of Quebec, whether or not they have a driver’s licence.

 The plan gives compensation (money) for injuries from accidents involving a road vehicle.
 For example, a pedestrian or cyclist hit by a car could receive compensation from the SAAQ.
 The plan gives compensation to Quebecers for accidents in Quebec and elsewhere in the world.